MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### Is there an inbuilt feature to take feedback from learners or conduct surveys?

-Currently, Microsoft Community Training doesn't have an inbuilt feature to create feedback form or surveys.
+Currently, Community Training doesn't have an inbuilt feature to create feedback form or surveys.
 To collect feedback from the learners or conduct surveys, you can use create an online form using tool such as Microsoft Forms, Survey Monkey, Google Forms, etc. and share the form URL via training portal.

 The online form can be added directly to the course  or share with the learners via the announcement feature.